jgerstein/Functions-Assignment/ConverttoCelcius.md

 This converts Fahrenheit to Celcius.
 Input a degree value in the parameters, in Fahrenheit, to convert to Celcius.

 ## Syntax:
-FtoCel(a)
+FtoCel(f)

 ##Parameters:
-a float: Degrees Fahrenheit
+f float: Degrees Fahrenheit

 ##Returns:
 float